Matidza/Database/README.md

 ## Overview

-Welcome to the MongoDB and MySQL Database Project!
+Welcome to the MongoDB and MySQL Database Repo!
 This repository is dedicated to showcasing examples and best practices for working with MongoDB and MySQL databases.
 Whether you are a beginner learning about NoSQL and SQL databases or an experienced developer seeking practical examples, this project aims to provide a helpful resource.

 ## Table of Contents